MicrosoftDocs/windows-dev-docs/hub/powertoys/shortcut-guide.md

 ![Screenshot of shortcut overlay](../images/pt-shortcut-guide-large.png)

 Keyboard shortcuts using the Windows key <kbd>⊞ Win</kbd> can be used while the guide is displayed.
-The result of those shortcuts (active window moved, arrow shortcut behavior changes et cetera) will be displayed in the guide.
+The result of those shortcuts (active window moved, arrow shortcut behavior changes etc.) will be displayed in the guide.

 Pressing the shortcut key combination again will dismiss the overlay.